 § C11-2.
-Eminent domain.38
+Eminent domain.
+[Amended 2-06-2022 by Res.
+2022-05]

-Notwithstanding the provisions of § C11-3, below, where, in the judgment of and upon a finding by the Commissioners of Perryville, there is immediate need for certain property for right-of-way for municipal roads, streets or extension of municipal water and sewage facilities, such property may be taken immediately upon payment therefore to the owner or owners thereof, or into court, such amount as a licensed real estate broker appointed by the Commissioners of Perryville shall estimate to be a fair market value of such property, provided that the Town of Perryville shall secure the payment of any further sum that subsequently may be awarded by a jury, as provided for and in accordance with Article III, Section 40A of the Maryland Constitution.
+Notwithstanding the provisions of § C11-3, below, where, in the judgment of and upon a finding by the Mayor and Commissioners, there is immediate need for certain property for right-of-way for municipal roads, streets or extension of municipal water and sewage facilities, such property may be taken immediately upon payment therefore to the owner or owners thereof, or into court, such amount as a licensed real estate broker appointed by the Mayor and Commissioners shall estimate to be a fair market value of such property, provided that the Town of Perryville shall secure the payment of any further sum that subsequently may be awarded by a jury, as provided for and in accordance with Article III, Section 40A of the Maryland Constitution.
 This section shall not apply if the property actually to be taken includes a building or buildings.